Laura Dahlmeier: Death

-It was initially believed that Dahlmeier may have survived, and so a rescue operation was launched, but crews were unable to get to her location due to poor weather conditions.
-On 30 July 2025, Dahlmeier's management confirmed that she had died during the accident; they also said Dahlmeier had expressly wished that no-one should risk their life to recover her in the event of an accident and that her body should remain on the mountain.
+It was initially believed that Dahlmeier may have survived, so a rescue operation was launched, but crews were unable to get to her location due to danger of rockfall.
+They could only spot Laura from the helicopter and saw no signs of life.
+On 30 July 2025, Dahlmeier's management confirmed that she had died during the accident; they also said Dahlmeier had expressly wished that no-one risk their life to recover her in case of an accident, and that her body should remain on the mountain.

-On several mountains in the region, the remains of a number of climbers who perished in accidents have been left behind, where recovery was particularly challenging due to the difficult terrain or adverse weather conditions.
+On several mountains in the region, the remains of a number of climbers who perished in accidents have been left behind, where recovery was particularly challenging due to the difficult terrain or bad weather conditions.
 The ongoing border conflict with India further complicated recovery efforts, as only the Pakistani military was permitted to operate helicopters in the area.

-An unnamed park in Garmisch-Partenkirchen will in future be named Laura Dahlmeier Park, as decided by the municipal council in coordination with the family of the deceased biathlon Olympic champion.
+An unnamed park in Garmisch-Partenkirchen was officially named Laura Dahlmeier Park on 27 February 2026, according to the decision of the municipal council on 24 September 2025 in coordination with the family of the deceased biathlon Olympic champion.
 A memorial already commemorates the honorary citizen there.
-A final recovery attempt failed, and the body is untraceable.
-Laura’s father said, “We would have liked to bring Laura home.
-But it wasn’t possible to retrieve her.
-It was too dangerous after the accident.”
+A final recovery attempt failed, because the body was untraceable, although Thomas Huber and Andreas Dahlmeier searched parts of the mountain with a camera drone and a telescope with 30x magnification.
+It is suspected that her body has fallen into a glacier crevasse and is now covered with rock rubble.
+Laura’s father said, "We would have liked to bring Laura home to avoid that people try to make photos of her.
+But it wasn’t possible to recover her.
+It was too dangerous directly after the accident."